Babbar Khalsa: 2010s

 In a probe by Indian authorities in 2012, it was revealed that Pakistan's intelligence agency Inter-Services Intelligence (ISI) provides immense financial support to BK and has provided over INR 800 million (80 crore) till that date.

 On 30 September 2012, retired military general of the Indian armed forces, Lt.
 Gen Kuldip Singh Brar, who led the Operation Blue Star, was attacked with a knife on Oxford Street, London in an assassination attempt.
 BK was largely blamed for this attack.
 On 8 October, 2 suspects were arrested.
 Another man and a woman were also arrested on the charge.
 The 4 suspects were brought to trial and convicted for the assassination attempt on 10 December 2013.
 2 of them were sentenced for 14 years and 2 were sentenced for 11 years of imprisonment.

 On 5 Jan 2015, Jagtar Singh Tara, another accused in the assassination of CM Beant Singh was caught in Thailand and extradited to India.

 In March 2017, Balwinder Singh, the head of BK's operations in the United States, was sentenced to 15 years in prison by Nevada U.S. district judge for conspiracy to launch a terrorist attack in India in 2013.
 Singh pleaded guilty to providing funding and materials to a co-conspirator, who was to travel to India to assassinate or maim an Indian government official.
 The target government official was to be determined upon the co-conspirator's arrival.

 Between 2017 and 2023, many operatives, members and smugglers of BK were arrested within the territory of India and imprisoned by Indian courts as Punjab saw a new rise in Khalistani presence in the state.
 The leadership of BKI operated primarily from UK, Germany and Pakistan.

 Financing

 The group receives funds and support from its supporters within the Sikh community, that are largely located in Europe and North America.
 Historically, to get the financial and material support needed for operating terrorist activities, Babbar Khalsa has used in-person meetings, public rallies and fundraising events.
 Babbar organized and featured at Sikh rallies and fundraisers across Canada.
 Babbar was instrumental in channeling financial support to BKI from overseas Sikh communities.
 BKI is sponsored by Germany-based extremist organisations with an aim to revive an armed conflict in Punjab.

+Sanctions

+In 2025, several UK-based organizations and entities, including the Panjab Warriors sports investment firm, Saving Punjab, Whitehawk Consultations Ltd, and the unincorporated group Loha Designs, had sanctions imposed under the UK’s Domestic Counter-Terrorism Regime for alleged links to the pro-Khalistan militant groups Babbar Khalsa and Babbar Akali Lehar.
+These sanctions, applied in connection with their association with businessman Gurpreet Singh Rehal, included asset freezes, restrictions on financial transactions, and prohibitions on company directorships.